Ncsquaree/digi-notes/ai/README.md

 ### Overview

+The OCR module extracts handwritten text from note images using:

+- TrOCR (local HF model, GPU/CPU)
+- Mistral Pixtral (vision-language via API)
+- AWS Textract (cloud fallback)

-The OCR module extracts handwritten text from note images using a local ML model (TrOCR) with optional preprocessing and AWS Textract as a cloud-based fallback.
-The pipeline is designed for reliability and observability: model loading is cached, preprocessing improves OCR accuracy on noisy scans, and Textract can be used when model confidence is low.
+The pipeline is designed for reliability and observability: model loading is cached, preprocessing improves OCR accuracy on noisy scans, and Textract can be used when confidence is low.

 ### Components

 - `TrOCRHandler`: singleton wrapper around Hugging Face's TrOCR model.
 Supports GPU/CPU selection and caches model artifacts between requests.
 - `TextractHandler`: AWS Textract client with retry logic.
-Used as a fallback when local OCR confidence is below the configured threshold.
+Used as a fallback when OCR confidence is below the configured threshold.
+- `PixtralOCR`: local vision-language OCR using the Pixtral model via transformers/torch (no hosted API calls).
+Weights are cached under `TRANSFORMERS_CACHE` (default `./models/pixtral-12b`).
 - `preprocess_image()`: denoise, threshold, and deskew pipeline implemented with OpenCV to improve OCR results on low-quality images.